The view from my window

 Since we didn't get back till late I missed our village fĂȘte which by all accounts was a roaring success as usual.
 The police have now taken to blocking off the main access roads into the village so you end up driving half way up the mountain just to get home, but if it keeps traffic away from revellers dancing in the street so much the better!

 And finally, I was talking to my sister after I got back and she was saying that she'd started ordering in a few meals for my brother from a local farm shop.
 It's not a contract kind of think like Hallo Fresh, but they apparently make good meals and it will give her a break from always worrying about him.
 He's independent enough in that he worked all his life and has lived on his own since mom and dad died, but being quite severely autistic, he tends not to take the initiative and rarely does anything (like maintenance or cleaning) unless she specifically asks/tells him to.
 Anyway they were over at his place recently and noticed that the floor was looking a little the worse for wear, so they decided to get him one of those robot vacuum cleaners, show him how to work it, and hopefully that would put an end to her having to tell him to clean the floors.
 Well the other day he called her to say that the vacuum wasn't working - it had only cleaned the living room/dining room but not the bedrooms so she and my long-suffering BIL drove over there to find out how he'd buggered it up already.
 They set it off and it was indeed working correctly so they were perplexed at what was going wrong - that is until she asked him "Roy, was the living room door open"?
 His response "ohhhhh"!
-My poor sister, she has the patience of a saint!
+My poor sister, she has the patience of a saint, but I must admit it gave me a good laugh!